mathieux95/digital-electronics-1-MorseCodeReceiver/README.md

 ## Project objectives

 The main objective of the project within the subject Digital Electronics 1 (Summer Semester 2022) was to create a Morse Code Receiver.
 The Morse Code Receiver has the ability to receive input from source (in our case - buttons on the Arty-A7-50T board) and translate it.
-After translation, you get a sigle letter output on the 7-segement display.
+After translation, user receives a sigle letter/number output on the 7-segement display.

 For completetion of the project we used these components: